How To Find The 8 Sedona Vortexes

 The West Fork Trail vortex is about 10 miles north of Sedona along the West Fork Trail.
 This trail features 13 river crossings and a subway tunnel climax.
 However, one of the best parts about this vortex site is that you will experience fewer crowds compared to other hiking trails in Sedona.

 This area has combination energy and many report a strong energy with both upflow and inward experiences.
 We hiked West Fork Trail on our way into Sedona.
-This trail is about 7.0 miles in length and it features a tunnel found at the end of the trail similar to the Subway in Zion.
+This trail is about 7 miles in length and it features a tunnel at the end of the trail similar to the Subway in Zion.

-Parking Pass Required: None, but $11 vehicle fee required (includes Red Rock Crossing)
+Parking Pass Required: None, but $11 vehicle fee required (includes Red Rock Crossing).

-Best Vortex Tours In Sedona
+Sedona Vortex Tours

 Vortex tours in Sedona are very popular.
 This is a great way to learn about the history from a local guide while not having to worry about knowing where to go or parking.